Politically Oriented Advocacy

 First, if you have a copy of project plans then email them to us along with a description of your concerns.
 We’ll do a quick, initial review of the plans to identify both potential impacts and possible equitable solutions.

 Second, we can conduct a strategy session by phone with you and your allies to discuss the project and how to employ Politically Oriented Advocacy to resolve your concerns.

 Third, we would be delighted to try and answer specific questions free of charge by phone, provided we don’t need to do any research.

-Again, this assistance is offered free to citizens.
+Again, this assistance is offered free to those seeking to protect their neighborhood or the environment from development impacts.
 Just give us a call at 410-654-3021 or e-mail us at: Help@ceds.org.
 Besides our 300-page book you’ll also find other free publications and information on our publications webpage.

 About two-thirds of the citizens we help take our free assistance and run with the campaign on their own.
 The other third hire us to manage a portion or all of their campaign.
 This is how we make the funds needed to stay in business.
 So if you feel that winning a development battle requires more time then you can spare, give us a call to discuss the cost of having CEDS take over the more difficult or time-consuming aspects of the campaign.

-If you’re uncertain how to get a campaign started then consider retaining CEDS to conduct an Initial Strategy Analysis which costs anywhere from $800 to $2,000.
+If you’re uncertain how to get a campaign started then consider retaining CEDS to conduct an Initial Strategy Analysis which costs $1,000.